emaanr/notes/Programming/Python/infodump.md

 ## Dictionary Methods

-Python has a set of built-in methods that you can use on dictionaries.
+Python has a set of built-in methods that you can use on dictionaries:

 - [Python: Dictionary Methods](https://www.w3schools.com/python/python_ref_dictionary.asp)